nrosenstein-c4d/c4d-plugin-installer/README.md

 ## Testing

-In order to run the installer for testing purposes, use
+In order to run the installer or uninstaller for testing purposes, use

+    make run-installer
-    make run
+    make run-uninstaller

 The Makefile supports a `PYTHON` environment version, so if `python` is not the program where all of the dependencies are installed, you should use this